moschulze/blender-farm-client/README.md

 bin/client
 ```

 It will request rendering tasks from the server.
-When the server does't have mor work top do, the client will end itself.
+When the server does't has more work to do, the client will exit.

 ##ToDo
 - Run forever